kevingamage-13/NIT3213-Assesment-2-/README.md

     - Choose an emulator or connected physical device to run the app.

 ## Unit Testing

-This project includes unit tests for:
-- `DetailsActivity` to check if it correctly displays the passed data.
-- Retrofit API service using mocked responses with Mockito.

 Run the tests in Android Studio by:
 1. Right-clicking the `test` directory under `src`.
 2. Selecting **Run Tests** from the context menu.